Nonautonomous Hamiltonian Systems and Morales-Ramis Theory I. The Case $\ddot{x}=f(x,t)$: Main results

-\begin{rem} If the Galois group of the equation $\ddot \xi=k(t)\xi$ is the Borel group $G=\mathbb{C}^*\ltimes\mathbb{C}$ (hence connected, solvable and non-abelian), $X_{\widehat{H}}$ is neither meromorphically nor rationally integrable, although it is still possible to solve the equation -- as well as, ostensibly, the \emph{NAHS} $X_H$. \end{rem}
+\begin{rem} If the Galois group of the equation $\ddot \xi=k(t)\xi$ is the Borel group $G=\mathbb{C}^*\ltimes\mathbb{C}$ (hence connected, solvable and non-abelian), $X_{\widehat{H}}$ is neither meromorphically nor rationally integrable, although it is still possible to solve the equation -- as well as, ostensibly, the non-autonomous Hamiltonian system $X_H$. \end{rem} \\